JonasOpsahl/dat250_deliverables/dat250-expass2.md

 In my opinion there is nothing glaringly obvious missing in this implementation, based on the requirements we were give.
 I did however not do the optional tasks, only the mandatory ones.
 Also I could probably have used Json serializing more, aswell as made my swagger ui better.

+Also, right now I dont have any actual authentication to check if a user is the user they say they are.
+All you need to do is include the userId you want to usein the API requests.
+This is obviously not good and a major security risk.
+But something I can do in the future is to for example use Bearer tokens as an authentication mechanism, but for now this is missing.

 ---

 ## Additional information (not necessarily relevant (NixOS propaganda))